joshschcom/ModifiedContracts/README.md

 # ModifiedContracts
 Contracts I have modified of other preexisting contracts on my repo.
+For educational purposes only!